How to Easily Start Geraniums from Cuttings

 Watering your geranium plant starts is a crucial aspect of their care, and finding the right balance is key to their healthy development.

 Geraniums prefer to be kept slightly on the drier side rather than overwatered.
-You should water them thoroughly when the top inch or so of the soil feels dry to the touch.
+Water them thoroughly when the top inch or so of the soil feels dry to the touch.

-The frequency of watering can vary depending on factors such as the temperature, humidity, and the type of pot or container you’re using.
+Watering frequency can vary depending on factors such as temperature, humidity, and the type of pot or container you’re using.
 In hot and dry conditions, you may need to water more often, potentially every 2-3 days, while in cooler and more humid environments, watering every 5-7 days could suffice.

-It’s important to avoid letting your geraniums sit in standing water, as they are susceptible to root rot.
-To prevent overwatering, ensure proper drainage in your pots or containers and always water at the base of the plant, avoiding wetting the leaves.
+Avoid letting your geraniums sit in standing water, as they are susceptible to root rot.
+To prevent overwatering, ensure proper drainage in your pots or containers, and always water at the base of the plant to avoid wetting the leaves.

 How Long Does it Take Before Transplanting?